treasure-data/td-client-java/README.md

 |`td.client.port` | 80 for non-SSL, 443 for SSL connection | (optional) TD API port number |

-You can overwrite the configurations by using environment variables or System properties.
-The precedence of the configuration parmeters are as follows:
+The precedence of the configuration parameters are as follows:

+1. Properties object passed to `TDClient.newBuilder().setProperties(Properties p)``
+1. System properties (passed with `-D` option when launching JVM)
 1. Environment variable (only for TD_API_KEY parameter)

-1. System properties (passed with `-D` option when launching JVM)
-1. Properties object passed to TDClientConfig.newConfig(Properties p)
+You can override the default configuartion parameters given by the environment variables with System properties, and then by Properties object.

 ## For Developers